 Many more of those Afro-Guyanese people who participated in this revolt were executed after they were tried and found guilty.
 “Ten of the fifty-one slaves who were condemned to death were decapitated and their heads stuck on poles on the roadside” (Sheridan, 2002).

-Please read about the contemporary remembrance of the 1823 revolt which in 2018 saw a memorial erected in memory of those enslaved people slaughtered during in the aftermath of the uprising, commemorated on “Demerara Martyrs’ Day” on August 21st each year.
+Please read about the contemporary remembrance of this revolt which in 2018 saw a memorial erected in memory of those enslaved people slaughtered in the aftermath of the revolt, now also commemorated on “Demerara Martyrs’ Day” on August 21st each year.

 A photograph of the 1823 Demerara Slave Rebellion Memorial, established in 2018 in GeorgeTown, Guyana.

-John Gladstone, briefly the MP for Lancaster in 1817 – and a very significant slave-owner and planation owner in Guyana in the same period, made similar attempts to Booker’s to manage his public profile in reputation in the context of these rebellions and missionary reports of the atrocities daily committed against enslaved workers by managers and overseers.
+Sir John Gladstone, the MP for Lancaster 1818-1820, and a very significant slave-owner and planation owner in Guyana in the same period, made similar attempts to the Booker’s to manage his public profile in reputation in the context of these rebellions and missionary reports of the atrocities daily committed against enslaved workers by managers and overseers.
 As Draper notes, the “absentee slave owners of British Guiana .. were conscious of their material interests as a group… and pursued those interests ruthlessly.”

 [my intentions have ever been to treat my people with kindness in the attention to their wants of every description, and to grant them every reasonable and practicable indulgence; these instructions have been strictly adhered to by my Attorney & Manager … therefore, from you and from your Society, I claim that Justice and Protection to which I am entitled – John Gladstone, 1824, quotes in Sheridan, 2002

-William Ewart Gladstone, son of John, would be the largest beneficiary from the tax-payer-funded windfall that accompanied the abolition of ownership in Britain in 1833.
+William Ewart Gladstone, son of John, would be the largest beneficiary from the tax-payer funded windfall which accompanied the abolition of ownership in Britain in 1833.
 He was paid £106,769 in compensation for the 2,508 people he owned, the modern equivalent of about £80m.
-William Gladstone’s maiden speech in parliament (June 1833) was in defence of the interests of the West Indian plantation owners, and specifically sought to defend his father’s and his family’s reputation in the wake of the 1832 Demerara Revolts led by the enslaved Jack Gladstone.
+William Gladstone’s maiden speech in parliament (June 1833) was in defence of the interests of the West Indian plantation owners, and specifically sought to defend his father’s and his families reputation in the wake of the 1832 Demerara Revolts led by the enslaved Jack Gladstone.
 He gave this speech in Parliament during the Committee stage of the Emancipation Bill.